 Paramedic Associate's Degree

-Associate degree programs in paramedics teach advanced emergency medical skills such as emergency care, trauma assessment and patient stabilization.
+Associate degree programs in paramedicine teach advanced emergency medical skills such as emergency care, trauma assessment and patient stabilization.
 They prepare students for management-level careers in pre-hospital care settings and health administration agencies.
-In addition to the core paramedic curriculum, students complete a number of general education courses, such as composition, mathematics, general psychology and business.
+In addition to the core paramedic curriculum, students complete a number of general education courses, such as English composition, mathematics, general psychology and business.
 They also gain extensive clinical field experiences that prepare them to recognize, assess and manage medical emergencies of injured or acutely ill patients.
 Areas of study include:

 - Anatomy and physiology